Cory Arcangel: Sans Simon

 In this 2004 single-channel video, Arcangel points the camera at a television screen that is playing a tape of the concert.
 Each time Paul Simon appears in the frame, Arcangel places his hand over Simon's image.
 The work is one of several videos, performances and lectures by Arcangel based on Simon and Garfunkel's live concerts.

 Tetris Screwed

 Tetris Screwed (2004) is based upon Tetris; modified to play at a very slow speed, where it takes about 8 hours for the blocks to fall in one complete game.
 The blocks can still be moved from left to right, but takes minutes for the blocks to fall pixel by pixel.
 Tetris Screwed is a binary hack, where the constant delay loop was written by hand in 6502 binary.

 Super Mario Movie

-In collaboration with the art collective Paper Rad, and extended off of Arcangel's Totally Fucked (2003), Super Mario Movie (2005) is another modified NES Super Mario Bros. cartridge, programmed to be a 15-minute video and is available for download for an NES emulator.
+In collaboration with the art collective Paper Rad, and extended from Arcangel's Totally Fucked (2003), Super Mario Movie (2005) is another modified NES Super Mario Bros. cartridge, programmed to be a 15-minute video and is available for download for an NES emulator.
 The video consists of a series of original 8-bit tracks, original texts and "dialogue" boxes, and a complete rework of the background images and coding via 6502 binary.